Last Updated on March 16, 2023 by Jessica Lauren Vine

 Hot days and a warm outside temperature might not be the only thing affecting your RV refrigerator.
 If you begin to notice that the temperature inside the fridge is high no matter what you do, you may need to have your fridge recharged.
 This can only be done by a certified RV technician and is bound to get your temperature cold enough for preservation.

 This may sound like a no-brainer that you learned at home, but by keeping your refrigerator door closed, you keep the cold air in and warm air out.
 This isn’t usually a problem with adults, but once you throw kids into the mix, even these simple tasks become difficult.

-Hopefully, this article will give you a better idea of how to cool your refrigerator and keep it there.
+Hopefully, this article will give you a better idea of how to make your RV refrigerator colder and keep it there.
 Both part-time and full-time RVers run into this problem, and it can quickly ruin a weekend when food starts to spoil.

-Installing a fan inside your refrigerator and fans on the coil will make a big difference in temperature control, improving the cooling process, and ensure that your fridge is functioning properly.
+Installing a fan inside your refrigerator and fans on the coil will make a big difference in temperature control, improving the cooling process and ensuring that your fridge is functioning properly.
 Don’t let a warm refrigerator ruin your camping experience.